Dizraeli: Career

 Dizraeli has performed at the Glastonbury Festival, the Latitude Festival, the Eden Project, and the Royal Festival Hall.
 He has won both the Farrago UK Slam Championships and the BBC Radio 4 Poetry Slam, and written several hip-hop plays including Rebel Cell, with Baba Brinkman.
 Dizraeli & The Small Gods were shortlisted for the 2014 Songlines Music Awards for their album Moving in the Dark.
 In 2015 they collaborated on a new video for the title track, with Jamie Magnus Stone.

 In 2016 Dizraeli released his EP "Eat My Camera" and continued to tour as a solo artist.

 He once vowed never to fly again, only to get work in Cairo, and therefore traveled there over land.

 Recognition

-Dizraeli won both the Farrago UK Slam Championships and the BBC Radio 4 Poetry Slam.
+Dizraeli won both the Farrago Poetry Slam Championship and the BBC Radio 4 Poetry Slam.

 Dizraeli & The Small Gods were shortlisted for the 2014 Songlines Music Awards for their album Moving in the Dark.